ryouze/ryouze.github.io/README.md

 I wanted a personal blog to share my programming tutorials.
 I chose Hugo because it allows me to write content in Markdown and generate static HTML files that can be hosted on GitHub Pages with minimal effort.

-I also included a manual theme update script (`update-theme.sh`), because I couldn't get the theme to update automatically using git submodules when using GitHub Actions.
+I included a manual theme update script (`update-theme.sh`) because I could not get the theme to update automatically using Git submodules when running GitHub Actions.

 ## Features

 - Automatic rebuilds using GitHub Actions.
-- Easy content management with Markdown.
+- Simple content management with Markdown.

 ## Project Structure